 - Do a worksheet activity checking their comprehension of taxes, tips, average prices and etiquette in the situations you studied.

 - A shopping role-play by splitting students into five groups and assigning each group a previously-reviewed buying scenario to act out.

 After all that intense immersion, it’s time for a review.

 An end-of-the-quarter (or end-of-the-unit) party is always a hit.

 Split the classroom into seven groups.
 Each should have two assignments: make a dish (or bring a drink) and act out one of the seven culture shock activities (greetings, timing, food, social circumstances, transportation, buying).

 For their actions, give ESL learners total creative freedom and see what they come up with.
 It could be a structured and performed play, there could be audience participation or it could be a modern dance.
 Trust your pupils to invent something fun and engaging.

 They’ll say to themselves: “Hey, I could totally navigate around this English-speaking country now.
-I’ve got the tools not only to be a tourist but also hang out with locals, eat the best food, adjust to the new timing.
+I’ve got the tools not only to be a tourist but also to hang out with locals, eat the best food and even adjust to the new timing.
 I feel prepared.”

 With your influence, students will be ready for a new travel adventure, to live in a new country or to quickly adapt to unfamiliar environments.

 Encouraging growth and opening new opportunities for our students is the best part of our job, right?